Qiskit/qiskit-metapackage/docs/terra/index.rst

 Qiskit Terra is organized in the qiskit-terra `repo <https://github.com/Qiskit/qiskit-terra>`_.
-Python example programs can be found in the `examples <https://github.com/Qiskit/qiskit-terra/tree/master/examples>`_ directory, and test scripts are located in `test <https://github.com/Qiskit/qiskit-terra/tree/master/test>`_.
+Python example programs can be found in the `examples <https://github.com/Qiskit/qiskit-terra/tree/master/examples>`_ directory, and test scripts are located in the `test <https://github.com/Qiskit/qiskit-terra/tree/master/test>`_ directory.
 The `qiskit <https://github.com/Qiskit/qiskit-terra/tree/master/qiskit>`_ directory is the main module of Terra.
 This module has six main parts.